 Many passive containment systems also address SPCC’s specific regulation requiring containment for certain containers and oil-filled equipment to be capable of containing a worst-case scenario spill.

 Passive containment devices can include:

 So there you have it.
-Understanding active and passive containment and including these measures in your SPCC plan not only help you prepare to handle spills and prevent discharges into the environment — it makes you one of the cool kids.
+Understanding active and passive containment and including these measures in your SPCC plan can help you prepare to handle spills and prevent discharges into the environment.

 You tell us: Do you rely more on active or passive containment in your facility?
 Let us know in the comments section below!